Green your financial sector products and lower your risk

 Issuers of green bonds have repeatedly reported that labeled bonds draw a larger and more diverse set of investors than plain vanilla bonds.
 They also report reputational benefits from issuing green bonds.

 The Climate Bond Standard requires verification of information about the climate attributes of the bond.
-This is accomplished by approved verification bodies such as NSF.
 The Green Bond Principles and the Green Loan Principles recommend an “external review” which may also be performed by a verification body.